Air Charter Limited: History

 On 14 February 1954, Air Charter put its first improved Tudor 4 into service between Stansted and Hamburg on the second "Little Berlin Airlift".
 The second example joined Air Charter's fleet the following month.
 Both aircraft were configured with 42 seats.
 Apart from carrying refugees out of Berlin under contract to British European Airways, they were used on a West African colonial coach-class passenger service between Stansted, Idris and Lagos as well as on trooping flights.
 As a result of the Army's refusal to allow its troops to be flown in Tudors following two unexplained British South American Airways crashes over the Atlantic during the late 1940s, the War Office insisted that this aircraft type be no longer used on trooping flights.
 This forced Air Charter to convert its revamped Tudors into freighters.
 The Tudor's great disadvantage as a cargo carrier was its small passenger doors.
 The problem was solved by replacing the passenger doors with double doors that opened outwards to give an opening 6 feet 10 inches wide and 5 ft 5 in high.
 This modification entailed strengthening of the fuselage around the cut-out and stiffening of the floor.
 It was implemented at Aviation Traders.
 Following Air Registration Board approval, the modified Tudor freighters re-entered service as Supertraders.

 In February 1955, Air Charter imported its first Douglas DC-4 into the United Kingdom.
 This aircraft was a C-54B Skymaster, the DC-4's US military version.
-Laker had acquired the aircraft second-hand from World Airways, a US supplemental carrier.
+Laker had acquired the aircraft second-hand from World Airways, a US supplemental air carrier.
 The aircraft was intended for use on internal German services, general charter work and trooping flights.

 In April 1955, Air Charter inaugurated its first vehicle ferry service between Southend and Calais using Bristol Superfreighter Mark 32s.
 The service, which Air Charter operated on behalf of Channel Air Bridge, was successful.
 In June 1957, a joint service with Sabena began between Southend and Ostend, which operated six times a day each way using three dedicated Superfreighters in full Sabena livery.
 The airline also operated vehicle ferry services between Southend and Rotterdam.

 In September 1956, an Air Charter Supertrader performed the airline's first round-the-world flight via Christmas Island.